causaly/zod-validation-error/README.md

 Converts an error to `ValidationError`.

-_Why is the difference between `fromError` and `fromZodError`?_ The `fromError` is a less strict version of `fromZodError` that can accept an unknown error and attempt to convert it to a `ValidationError`.
+_What is the difference between `fromError` and `fromZodError`?_ The `fromError` function is a less strict version of `fromZodError`.
+It can accept an unknown error and attempt to convert it to a `ValidationError`.

 #### Arguments